neuralvis/elpa-mirror/melpa/vc-hgcmd-readme.txt

 Also there are some other improvements and differences:

-- vc-hgcmd can't show file renames in `vc-dir' and doesn't have short log version yet
+- vc-hgcmd can't show file renames in `vc-dir' yet

+- graph log is used for branch or root log

 - Unresolved conflict status for a file
 Files with unresolved merge conflicts have appropriate status in `vc-dir'.